 The dental implant process is a multi-step procedure that spans the course of several months.
 Once your implant is fully integrated with the bone (meaning that it’s fused in place), your dentist will attach an abutment on top of it.
 It’s this abutment that will then support a fixed restoration, such as a crown.
 Your dentist will still need to take an impression of the abutment once it’s in your mouth to make sure the new crown lines up with all of its neighbors.

 Dental implants only make up the “root” portion of your missing tooth replacement.
 For proper function and aesthetics, you’ll need a crown placed on the top of the implant abutment.
-If you have more than one missing tooth, something longer like a bridge will probably be used (which is like a row of crowns fused side by side.)
+If you have more than one missing tooth, something longer like a bridge will probably be used (which is like a row of dental crowns fused side by side.)

 Endodontic therapy (aka root canals) treats the inside of teeth with dying nerves or painful abscesses.
 They’re a must-have if you want to preserve the tooth and avoid an extraction.
 Usually, you’ll get a temporary crown on the same day as your root canal treatment, then come back a couple of weeks later for the permanent crown.